REALITY STREET : narrative series

 Narrative and non-narrative

-The Narrative series grew out of the conviction that there is a growing body of experimental, extended prose writing which (in the UK at least) has few outlets because it doesn't fit restricted marketing categories.
+The Narrative series grew out of the conviction that there is a body of experimental, extended prose writing which (in the UK at least) has few outlets because it doesn't fit restricted marketing categories.

-Experimental writing that brings into question the whole basis of narrative is as old as prose fiction itself - think of Sterne's Tristram Shandy, for example, with its recursive and metafictional routines.
-Nobody needs reminding that Joyce and Gertrude Stein blew apart the conventions of narrative fiction almost a century ago.
+Explorative writing that brings into question the whole basis of narrative is as old as prose fiction itself - think of Sterne's Tristram Shandy, for example, with its recursive and metafictional routines.
+Nobody needs reminding that Joyce and Gertrude Stein blew apart the conventions of narrative fiction a century ago.
 Beckett's trilogy progressively deconstructed narration and fictionality and their absurdities, ending on the last page of The Unnamable with the celebrated paradox "I can't go on, I'll go on."

 The Surrealists were fascinated with the illogic/hyper-logic of dream narratives.
 One of their heroes, Raymond Roussel, pioneered the use of arbitrary constraints to generate fantastical content.
 His methods survive in the work of the Oulipo writers, such as Jacques Roubaud and Georges Perec.

 Kafka, Bruno Schulz and Borges extended the subject matter fiction could address, dealing in the metaphysical dimensions beyond our domestic lives.
 Camus introduced existentialism.
-Robbe-Grillet and other nouveau roman authors applied a hyper-realistic treatment to domestic banalities which exposed their essential strangeness.
+Nathalie Sarraute, Robbe-Grillet and other nouveau roman authors applied a hyper-realistic treatment to domestic banalities which exposed their essential strangeness.

 In the USA in the 1950s, William Burroughs exploited Brion Gysin's cut-up technique to construct novels of extreme fantasy and satire that followed no known models.
 Less explosively but no less radically, the fiction of Thomas Pynchon, Donald Barthelme, Gilbert Sorrentino, Fielding Dawson and others have formed a counterpoint to the normative work of such as Bellow, Updike or Joyce Carol Oates.